Pavonia, New Netherland: Patroonship

 Further explorations and settlement led to the establishment of Fort Amsterdam at the southern tip of the island of Manhattan in 1625.
 In 1629, with the Charter of Freedoms and Exemptions, the Dutch West India Company started to grant the title of patroon and land patents to some of its invested members.
 The deeded tracts spanned 16 mi in length on one side of a major river, or 8 mi if spanning both sides.
 The title came with powerful rights and privileges, including creating civil and criminal courts, appointing local officials, and holding land in perpetuity.
 In return, a patroon was expected to establish a settlement of at least fifty families within four years of the original grant.
 These first settlers were relieved of the duty of public taxes for ten years, but were required to pay the patroon in money, goods, or services in kind.

 A patent for the west bank of the North River was given to Michael Pauw, a burgermeester of Amsterdam and a director of the Dutch West India Company.
 Pavonia is the Latinized form of Pauw's surname, which means "peacock".
 As was required, Pauw purchased the land from the indigenous population, although the concept of ownership differed significantly for the parties involved.
 Three Lenape "sold" the land for 80 fathom of wampum (shell beads strung together), 20 fathom of cloth, 12 kettles, six guns, two blankets, one double kettle, and half a barrel of beer.
 These transactions, dated July 12, 1630, and November 22, 1630, represent the earliest known conveyance for the area.
 It is said that the three were part of the same band who had sold Manhattan Island to Peter Minuit then "sold" this land, to which they had retired after that sale in 1626.
 On August 10, 1630, Pauw obtained a deed for Staten Island, leading some historians to consider Staten Island to be part of Pavonia.

+Michael Pauw directed the West India Company to source 50 enslaved Africans from Pernambuco (a major slave port in Brazil, freshly taken over by the Dutch just months prior) to Pavonia.
+Patroons were then promised a supply of Africans from the WIC for lease or for permanent assignment to their land.